TaygaHoshi/tt-project/README.md

 ```

 # Formatting
-1. All links between the files in this repository must be formatted like this -> [[Games/stargazer-chronicles/INTRODUCTION]].
+1. All links between the files in this repository must be formatted like this -> [[INTRODUCTION]].
 2. Newlines *should not* have empty lines between them in Obsidian.
 3. Paragraphs *should* have empty lines between them in Obsidian.